sagemathinc/cocalc-doc/source/teaching-nbgrader.rst

 9. Do manual grading and add instructor comments.
 -------------------------------------------------

-You can enter manual scores as needed; when all manual scores are entered the overall scores are automatically updated.
+You can enter manual scores as needed.
+When all manual scores are entered the overall scores are automatically updated.

 If you want to make additional comments, click ``Edit grade``.
 You can use Markdown in the comments, including LaTeX expressions.